Drone Pilot Arrested After Flying Over Two Stadiums, Dropping Leaflets - Slashdot

 tl;dr - nothing particularly interesting.
 Archive links because FB will probably pull his account to protect us all from reading his rather empty, but basically harmless rants.

-Never mind the illegal flying (Score:4, Insightful)
+Never mind the illegal flying (Score:5, Insightful)

 Charge him with littering.

-FAA still to speak (Score:2)
+FAA still to speak (Score:3)

 You're not supposed to fly directly over crowds.